TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic environments: Illustrative example

-Another example of a benchmarking session could be an attempt to compare the performance of individual decision-making \StDecAgents{}.
-Such an exercise makes it possible to determine the best one and to identify potential errors in its performance.
 Initially, 50 \StScenarios{} with random \StTasks{} were generated for each \StDecAgent{} under test.
 The \StScenarios{} lasted 4 hours and contained 12 \StTasks{} of each of the three types.
 This time the Statistic Eval was used to evaluate the performance of the \StDecAgents{}.
 The results of each run were saved for analysis.
 Some of the results for six different \StDecAgents{} (Distance with 'ratio' 0.5, two versions of DQN, Scheduler, \texttt{Simple-longest}with 'hesitance' 0.5, and \texttt{Simple-shortest} with 'hesitance' 0.5) are shown below, as they presented us with useful information about the \StDecAgents{} and allowed us to improve them.

 \Fig{fig:termination_results} includes statistics for scenario termination cause for different types of \StDecAgents{} presented as bars.
 We can see that \texttt{Simple-shortest} and Distance \StDecAgents{} were moderately successful in completing more than half of the \StScenarios{}.
 Scheduler and \texttt{Simple-longest} \StDecAgents{} both failed for different reasons.
-If two Fall \StTasks{} were to be scheduled at the same time, Scheduler would only complete one of them. \texttt{Simple-longest} agent, on the other hand, prioritizes long \StTasks{}, which causes him to start with Pick And Place \StTasks{}, which tend to be longer than the others.
-DQN \StDecAgent{} didn't have a good outcome during this test either, but something else was also spotted.
-After training the first DQN \StDecAgent{}, a lot of \StScenarios{} ended due to running out of time.
+During the framework execution, we identified unwanted behaviour of the first DQN \StDecAgent{}.
+It has terminated a lot of \StScenarios{} due to running out of time.
 This fact prompted us to reevaluate the code and discover that the penalty for doing nothing was indeed wrongly applied as a positive number.
 This was fixed for the second network, which, as one can see, doesn't display the same behaviour.